z0ls3c/z0L-audits/templates/audit-checklist.md

 ---

 ✅ **Goal:** Always leave a paper trail showing *reasoning, evidence, and reproducibility.*
-This checklist keeps every audit — contest or independent — consistent and credible.
+This checklist keeps every audit, contest or independent consistent and credible.